 So we all need to be on full asparagus alert and make absolutely sure we feast appropriately and not let the season whiz by.
 Just steam it and pour melted butter over, or some vinaigrette, or just good olive oil with a squeeze of lemon.

-Perhaps my own favourite suggestion would be to accompany it with a fluffy, foaming hollandaise, or else, as is in this recipe, to encase it in very thin, crisp parcels of puff pastry filled with an Italian fonduta (creamy melted cheese).
+Perhaps my own favourite suggestion would be to accompany it with a fluffy, foaming hollandaise, see related recipe below.
+Or else, as is in this recipe, to encase it in very thin, crisp parcels of puff pastry filled with an Italian fonduta (creamy melted cheese).
 A lovely starter for a summer's lunch or supper party, followed by salmon for a main course, with strawberries to finish.

 Vegetarians my like to know that a vegetarian 'style' Parmesan is available from www.bookhams.com